JYNgithub/Docs-Reader-AI-Chatbot/README.md

 ## TODO

-- [ ] Implement a script for database management
+- [x] Implement a script for database management
 - [ ] Dockerize and deploy (later priority)

-- [ ] Fix pruning bug when interrupting `scraper.py`
+## Note
+Interrupting `scraper.py` can may cause bug where expected and actual collections differ